marbetschar/tins/README.md

 Tins will be available in elementary AppCenter soon!

-**PLEASE NOTE:** Until [issue #7](https://github.com/marbetschar/tins/issues/7) is fixed, Tins expects LXD to be installed via apt and initialized on the host system.
+**PLEASE NOTE:** Until [issue #7](https://github.com/marbetschar/tins/issues/7) is fixed, Tins expects LXD to be initialized on the host system.
-To do so, please execute the following commands in your terminal:
+To do so, please execute the following command in your terminal:

 ```
-sudo apt install lxd

 # use default values everywhere:
 sudo lxd init
 ```